wesleychipeco/trifecta-website-v3/README.md

 - Manually execute all available aspects of the trade
 - Ping involved GMs to let them know the trade has been processed and if there are any illegal rosters/lineups as a result, that the GM has to fix it before next lineup lock

+##### Adding draft results

+- From Fantrax, download .csv of the draft results
+- Remove all quotation marks from the .csv
+- Replace all full team names with GM abbreviations (ie Wesley Chipeco -> CHIP)
+- If a pick was traded, at the end of the row, add a comma and the GM who traded away the pick.
+(The receiving GM is already represented by)
+- Add the .csv to the "resources/data" directory with filename `draft-results-<sport>-<year>.csv`

 ### Website Updates

 See: https://tinyurl.com/trifectawebdoc